Learning from Viral Information: Model

+We assume an explicit capacity constraint $C$ on how many signals people can endorse.
+Even if the agents in our model were not forced to endorse exactly $C$ signals out of the $K$ in their sample, they would still find it optimal to always endorse $C$ signals because there is no penalty for endorsing incorrect signals.
+This improves the model's tractability, as the analysis is considerably cleaner when the number of signals endorsed does not depend on the sample realization.
+In our social-media application, the capacity constraint captures the fact that people tend to only interact with a small fraction of the content that they consume.

-In our model, agents do not see the current popularity scores or the arrival times of the stories in their news feeds.
-This assumption is motivated by the difficulty of inferring the state from the popularity or age of observed posts.
-Indeed, in reality these inferences are likely complicated further by characteristics of news stories outside of our model.\footnote{\cite*{vosoughi2018spread} find that fake news spreads more widely than accurate stories, and \cite*{altay2022if} argue this is because fake news stories are more interesting to users.} We also assume that people do not know their order in the sequence.
-This is likely more realistic than assuming that everyone knows their precise order.
-From a technical perspective, it is also the more tractable assumption that lets us focus on analyzing long-run steady states.\footnote{All agents after $K$ use the same strategy when choosing what to share, as they cannot assign different interpretations to a given news feed based on their positions.
-This means fixing a strategy, we just need to analyze the stochastic process of the relative popularity scores of the positive and negative stories.
-Since agents do not know their positions, we do not need to consider how the evolution of this process changes optimal strategies for agents in different positions.}
+In our model, agents do not see the current popularity scores or the arrival times of the signals in their samples.
+This assumption is motivated by the difficulty of inferring the state from the popularity or age of observed posts in the social-media application.
+We also assume that people do not know their order in the sequence.
+This is arguably more realistic than assuming that everyone knows their precise order.
+From a technical perspective, it is also the more tractable assumption that lets us focus on analyzing long-run steady states.\footnote{In our model where agents hold a uniform prior over positions, we will be able to analyze changes in the society over time without needing to account for time-varying strategies.
+If agents knew their positions, strategies and the signal popularities would both change over time, and even basic convergence properties would be unclear.}

+The functional form of the sampling rule has the convenient property that the total popularity scores of positive and negative signals are a sufficient statistic for the distribution of sampled signals, but other functional forms are also possible.
+In particular, one could analyze more extreme sampling rules where sampling probabilities depend more heavily on popularity scores than in popularity-based sampling (e.g., the probability of sampling a signal is proportional to a superlinear function of its popularity).